AdaVoden/Audino/README.md

 Extract the release to a directory, then go into ```bin``` and run ```Audino``` for *Nix systems or ```Audino.bat``` for windows systems.

+To run the textUI, open a terminal, go into the extracted or built bin directory and then run ```Audino --text-ui```

 ## Build Instructions
 To build: